This is a listing of characters in the court of King Aegon II Targaryen in A Song of Ice and Fire.

 - When Aemond got his eye poked out, Alicent's immediate response was to demand the kid responsible get his eye taken out in revenge.

 - Just as Aegon II was starting to think about folding it, in the face of oncoming and angry Rhaenyra loyalists, on the recommendation that Prince Aegon would likely just send him to The Wall, it's Alicent who pipes up with her suggestion that he instead start slicing the kid to pieces as a warning.

-- Her urging her granddaughter Jaehaera to slit her husband, Aegon III's throat in his sleep traumatised the girl so badly that Aegon's regents forbade Alicent from ever interacting with Jaehaera again.
+- Her urging her granddaughter Jaehaera slit her husband, Aegon III's throat in his sleep traumatized the girl so badly that Aegon's regents forbade Alicent from ever interacting with Jaehaera again.

 - When Rhaenyra captures King's Landing, she spares Alicent due to the love Viserys had for her.
 Nevertheless, she is still confined to a tower and bound in golden fetters.